microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 ### <a href="#languageFeatures" name="languageFeatures" class="anchor">Language Features</a>

-Language Feature provide the actual smarts in the language server protocol.
-The are usually executed on a [text document, position] tuple.
+Language Features provide the actual smarts in the language server protocol.
+They are usually executed on a [text document, position] tuple.
 The main language feature categories are:

 - code comprehension features like Hover or Goto Definition.
 - coding features like diagnostics, code complete or code actions.